nenofite/my-space/docs/scoping.md

 sync.

-Once the project is decomposed, publicly prioritize the features so you know which ones to cut first.
+Once the project is decomposed, publicly prioritize the features so you know which ones to cut first.<side-note name="mn-prioritization">
+An example prioritization system: Each feature gets a rank P0, P1, P2, etc. The set of P0 features describes the minimum viable product, ie. something that sucks to use but gets the job done.
+Then P1, P2, etc. will describe levels of polish and additional functionality.</side-note>
 Get your stakeholders/team to commit to this prioritization, so you won't feel guilty when a low-priority feature is cut.

-Prioritization: Each feature gets a rank P0, P1, P2, etc. The set of P0 features describes the minimum viable product, ie. something that sucks to use but gets the job done.
-Then P1, P2, etc. will describe levels of polish and additional functionality.

 Now sequence your work so there's a milestone every 1-2 sprints.
 Each milestone is the completion of one of these shippable feature sets, plus a